 In this section, we present results generated by solving shortest-path problems.
 For artificial graphs, we conducted experiments where the number of scenarios $N$ (Section~\ref{subs::ex::sp::scens}) as well as the dimension of solution features $F_S$ and the number of nodes $n \times n$ (Section~\ref{subs::ex::sp::sizefeat}) were varied.

 Those were performed on grid graphs with $n \times n$ nodes, where the node in the southwest corner represents the source and the node in the northeast represents the sink.
-Every node is connected to its nearest neighbor in its east (if existing) and to the one in its north (if existing).
-The edges are directed from the south to the north and the west to the east.
+Every node is connected to its nearest neighbor to its east (if one exists) and to the one in the north (if it exists).
+The edges are directed from the south to the north and from the west to the east.
 All graphs used are therefore directed acyclic graphs.
 The nodes are divided into $F_S$ equally sized square districts, which are used to describe the meta-solutions.
 In this setting, every meta path from the source $s$ to the sink $t$ has the same length, which is dependent on $F_S$.
-When solving \texttt{MIP2} and \texttt{MIP4} the parameter $\Delta$, which regulates the maximum length of a meta-solution, was therefore set to $2\sqrt{F_S} -1$.
+When solving \texttt{MIP2} and \texttt{MIP4}, the parameter $\Delta$, which regulates the maximum length of a meta-solution, was therefore set to $2\sqrt{F_S} -1$.

-In Section~\ref{subs::ex::sp::chicago}, we present extended results for the experiments conducted on Chicago's street network~\cite{chassein2019algorithms} introduced in \ref{subs::framework::scope}.
+In Section~\ref{subs::ex::sp::chicago}, we present extended results for the experiments conducted on Chicago's street network~\citep{chassein2019algorithms} introduced in \ref{subs::framework::scope}.
 It comprises 1,308 edges and 538 nodes.
 In these experiments, we used ten scenarios as a training set and 1,000 scenarios as a test set.
 All scenarios consist of artificially generated edge costs representing four different traffic scenarios presented in Figure~\ref{fig:traffic_scenarios} as well as the time of the day and the day of the week, both encoded as integers.